-The travellers weren’t told where they’d be spending the mandatory-for-overseas travellers 14-day quarantine that Australian has imposed to prevent community transmission of the novel coronavirus.
+The travelers weren’t told where they’d be spending the mandatory-for-overseas-arrivals 14-day quarantine that Australian has imposed to prevent community transmission of the novel coronavirus.
 Mackenzie watched as what he assumes were unmarked police cars led the bus into Sydney’s CBD and to the modestly-appointed branch of a major international hotel chain in Sydney’s CBD.

-Army personnel waited in the lobby to process the new arrivals and log them in an unknown government application, then provide them with an information pack.
+Army personnel waited in the lobby to process the new arrivals and log their presence in an unknown government application, then provide them with an information pack.
 Hotel reception staff then checked them in as usual!